 Germany is a country that is on the New Silk Road route.
 Cooperation between Germany and China is considered prosperous.
 Germany was the first European country to start the expansion of goods to China.
 According to data from 2015, Germany was the most significant business partner of China in Europe, while for Germany, China is the third most important global partner and the first in Asia.
 Transport between these two countries is constantly evolving.
 Goods can now be delivered not only by sea but also by rail to terminals in Germany.
-See how rail connections from China to Germany look like.
+See what rail connections from China to Germany look like.

 Freight train from China to Germany

-China sent the first test trains to Germany as early as in 2005.
+China sent the first test trains to Germany as early as 2005.
 However, in 2015, the trains covering this route were already 400.

 The German railway transports record quantities of goods from China.
 In 2016, the German railway Deutsche Bahn carried more than 40,000 containers between these two countries.

 Since 2011, Deutsche Bahn has been shipping via rail, among others, BMW parts from Leipzig and Regensburg to car plants located in the Chinese city of Shenyang.

 The main terminals in Germany are mainly the cities of Duisburg and Hamburg.